DSCI-310/is-it-good-wine/README.md

 **Mac/Linux Instructions**

-Preqrequisites (*note: the Makefile process will be improved for project final submission to be included with the Docker build process*):
+Preqrequisites (*note to TA: the Makefile process will be improved for project final submission to be included with the Docker build process*):

 Please install the dependencies listed under the dependency list and run the makefile in the terminal by navigating to the project directory and executing: